adnanbarwaniwala/Vision-for-the-Blind/README.md

 Due to API quotas on the number of characters that can be converted into speech by the `elevenlabs` library, you maybe unable to use the text-to-speech ability if you're using the app website.
 In such a case, you'll have to wait until next month when the quota is renewed.
 Sorry for the inconvenience!!

+Additionally if you face any errors while running the website, please run the code locally.
+It will work just fine.
+Sorry for the incovenience!!

 ---